Image: ESA - C.Carreau (SEMPDN9OY2F)

 Graph algorithms in Spark

-Oct 26 Crawling Structure of the Web
+29-Oct Crawling [Slides] Structure of the Web

 Crawling basics